paltefogt/ceros-ski/README.md

 # Ski Game
 I put about 10 hours into the project in total.
+See it here: https://github.com/paltefogt/ski-game
 ### Bug Fix
 I found the bug - it was in setupKeyHandler, when pressing the left arrow.
 If the skier had just crashed, the direction would be 0, and it was being blindly decremented.
 The resulted in a direction of -1, which is invalid.